wellsvieira/lyra-lang/README.md

 # Lyra Programming Language

 This is a college project focused on designing and implementing a custom programming language called Lyra.
-The project involves building a compiler that translates Lyra code into assembly code, providing a deeper understanding of compiler construction.
+The project involves building a compiler that translates Lyra code into assembly-like stack-based virtual machine code, providing a deeper understanding of compiler construction.

 # Example Code
 Here is an example of a simple Lyra program for matrix addition: